 We’ve fixed websites after they were compromised.
 Those without a care plan – spent countless hours rewriting content, uploading images, editing settings, installing plugins and tweaking settings; to get their site back to its previous state.

-We make daily backups of your website and store them in an off-site (separate to your website storage) location to minimise risk.
+To minimise risk, we make daily backups of your website and store them in an off-site (separate from your website storage) location.

 3. Disaster Recovery

-Disaster recovery includes restoring your website from a backup, running security scans to check for further issues.
+Disaster recovery includes restoring your website from a backup and running security scans to check for further issues.
 I wrote a detailed post about How to survive your website being hacked.
-We follow those steps and more to make sure your site is back to normal.
+We follow those steps to ensure your site is back to normal.

 4. Software Updates